 As safe as PayPal is, Skrill could potentially be a better alternative for UK gamblers.
 The British company was designed specifically with online gambling in mind and has since evolved quite a bit.
 Skrill works like PayPal – you pay money into an online e-wallet, from which you can then deposit funds into your online casino account.
 Withdrawals with Skrill are also more often an option, even though these often come with withdrawal limits.
 Skrill lists bonus offers at casinos and has tools to limit spending.
 It isn’t quite a strongly regulated as PayPal.
 This means that withdrawals to your Skrill account are instant.
 However, Skrill comes with one big disadvantage, too.
 Many casinos don’t accept deposits via Skrill when they offer welcome bonuses.
 You can use Skrill as a deposit method after you have used your casino welcome bonus, but for the bonus itself, Skrill accounts are often ineligible.

 The only real problem with PayPal, if you are happy with their customer service, is the withdrawal time.
-Other services, such as direct competitors Skrill and Neteller, offer more additional bonuses. payPal offers discounts with some services, Skrill and Neteller have their own credit cards with rewards system and online casino bonuses.
+Other services, such as direct competitors Skrill and Neteller, offer more additional bonuses.
 Payments directly to and from your bank account take just as long as PayPal, but that may mean exposing your gambling activity on your statements, which not everyone is comfortable with.

 Many people already have a PayPal account, as you can use it on many websites around the internet.
 Thus it would be most comfortable to stick with it if you already have one.
 The limited availability as a payment method at online casinos makes this difficult, however.
 That’s why we have compiled a list of recommended online casinos that accept PayPal.